Skip to content

 order-process.tsTypeScript

-import { createProcess, signal } from '@justscale/process'
+import { createProcess, signal } from '@justscale/core/process'

 export const OrderProcess = createProcess({

-path: '/order/:orderId/process',
+path: '/order/:order/process',

-async handler({ orders }, [orderId]) {
+async handler({ orders, payments }, { order }) {

 // 'using' means: re-execute this expression on resume

-using order = await orders.findById(orderId)
+using current = await orders.lock(order)

-if (order.status === 'cancelled') {
+if (current.status === 'cancelled') {

 return { success: false, reason: 'order_cancelled' }